alwaysdata/documentation/domains/move-a-domain/index.en.md

 Only the *account owner* can initiate a transfer, but unlike a site transfer, there is no need for permissions on the destination account.
 {{% /notice %}}

-The destination profile needs only to accept it from the **Transfers** section and wait until the email boxes copy to their account.
-As this action depends on the size of the email boxes, this may take time.
+The destination profile needs only to accept it from the **Transfers** section and wait until the e-mail boxes copy to their account.
+As this action depends on the size of the e-mail boxes, this may take time.

 {{% notice tip %}}
-To move it to another of *your* accounts, simply provide this account email address.
+To move it to another of *your* accounts, simply provide this account e-mail address.
 {{% /notice %}}